Physics-Embedded Neural Networks: Graph Neural PDE Solvers with Mixed Boundary Conditions

 \subsubsection{Data}

 To generate the dataset, we first generated pseudo-2D shapes, with one cell in the Z direction, by changing design parameters, starting from three template shapes.
 Thereafter, we performed numerical analysis using a classical solver, OpenFOAM,\footnote{ \url{https://www.openfoam.com/}} with $\Delta t = 10^{-3}$, and the initial conditions were the solutions of potential flow, which can be computed quickly and stably using the classical solver.
 The Reynolds number $\mathrm{Re}$ was around $10^3$.
-Template shapes, design parameters, and boundary conditions used can be found in \Appref{app:fluid}.
+The linear solvers used were generalized geometric-algebraic multi-grid for $p$ and the smooth solver with the Gauss--Siedel smoother for $\vu$.
+Template shapes, design parameters, and boundary conditions used can be found in \Appref{app:fluid_dataset}.

 To confirm the expressive power of the proposed model, we used coarse input meshes for machine learning models.
 We generated these coarse meshes by setting cell sizes roughly four times larger than the original numerical analysis.
 We obtained ground truth variables using interpolation.
 The task was to predict flow velocity and pressure fields at $t = 4.0$ using information available before numerical analysis, e.g., initial conditions and the geometries of the meshes.
 Training, validation, and test datasets consisted of 203, 25, and 25 samples, respectively.
 We generated the dataset by randomly rotating and translating test samples to monitor the generalization ability of machine learning models.